shyamgj1900/tp/docs/UserGuide.md

 >⚠️ Note: For grades with plus (+) or minus (-) suffix, it is crucial to ensure that there is no empty space between the grade letter and the suffix.
 E.g. `A+` instead of `A +`

->⚠️ Note: The grades set using this command will be used to calculate CAP based on your module list.
+>🔗 The grades set using this command will be used to calculate CAP based on your module list.
 You may choose to enter real grades to calculate your current CAP and/or enter target grades to calculate a CAP goal.
+Visit [`module cap`](#316-calculate-overall-cap-from-modules-in-module-list-module-cap) to find out more!

 ### 3.1.6 Calculate overall CAP from modules in module list: `module cap`